Petroleo Brasileiro S.A. Petrobras ADR (PBR) Shares Plummet Below 1-Year High - News Heater

-Petroleo Brasileiro S.A.
-Petrobras ADR (NYSE: PBR) has seen a decline in its stock price by -0.92 in relation to its previous close of 16.36.
-However, the company has experienced a 4.99% gain in its stock price over the last five trading sessions.
-Reuters reported 2023-10-19 that Brazilian state-run oil firm Petrobras said on Thursday it will cut prices of gasoline sold to distributors and raise those for diesel starting on Oct.
-21.
+The stock of Petroleo Brasileiro S.A.
+Petrobras ADR (NYSE: PBR) has decreased by -1.31 when compared to last closing price of 15.60.
+Despite this, the company has experienced a -5.89% fall in its stock price over the last five trading sessions.
+Reuters reported 2023-10-26 that Brazilian state-run oil company Petrobras said on Thursday it has not reached any deal with Bolivia’s YPFB on potentially building a new fertilizer plant in the neighboring country.

 Is It Worth Investing in Petroleo Brasileiro S.A.
 Petrobras ADR (NYSE: PBR) Right Now?

-Petroleo Brasileiro S.A.
-Petrobras ADR (NYSE: PBR) has a price-to-earnings ratio of 3.50x that is above its average ratio.
-Additionally, the 36-month beta value for PBR is 1.62.
-There are mixed opinions on the stock, with 8 analysts rating it as a “buy,” 1 rating it as “overweight,” 4 rating it as “hold,” and 0 rating it as “sell.”
+The price-to-earnings ratio for Petroleo Brasileiro S.A.
+Petrobras ADR (NYSE: PBR) is above average at 3.33x, while the 36-month beta value is 1.61.Analysts have differing opinions on the stock, with 8 analysts rating it as a “buy,” 1 as “overweight,” 3 as “hold,” and 0 as “sell.”

 The New Uranium Bull Market is here, and you're right on time for the profit windfall.
 Don't let inflation eat away your savings – invest in uranium stocks!
 We've uncovered THE ONE stock set to explode, drilling for uranium right here in the USA.
 This is your chance to get ahead of the herd.
 Grab our FREE report, featuring an exclusive CEO interview.
 Ready for the name and trading symbol?